nacamuli/2-way-iScroll/README.md

-Added some new methods to lock or unlock scrolling on the X/Y axis
+Added new methods to lock or unlock scrolling on the X/Y axis

 twis.blockUpDown()
 twis.unblockUpDown()